 It was noted in a patriarchal blessing given to Mary in 1875 that: “Thou shalt… go down to they grave… rejoicing that thy sons and daughters are mighty in Zion.
 Thou shalt reign Queen in company with thy companion over thy posterity to all eternity” (Smith, J. S., 1875, p.
 1).
 As to how his children turned out, Mary recorded that:

-I used to say when my children were small if I could live to see my children grow up and be honorable men and women, it would be all I could ask for.
-I have lived to see them settled with good families, all trying to do what good they can do to build up the Kingdom of God.
-I feel very thankful and much pleasure with my children (in Lund, 1953, p.
-28).
+I used to say when my children was Small if I could live to see my children Grow up to be honerable men and women, it would be all i ask for.
+I have lived to See them all Settled with good families, all tring to do what good they can to build up the kingdom of God.
+I feel verry thankful and much pleased with my children.
+(Pulsipher, M.)

 Alexander, T. G. (1991).
 Things in Heaven and Earth, the Life and Times of Wilford Woodruff, a Mormon Prophet.
 Salt Lake City, UT: Signature Books.

 Allen, J. B., & Leonard, G. M. (1992).
 The Story of the Latter-day Saints, 2nd ed.
 Salt Lake City, UT: Deseret Book Company.

 Anderson, K. R. (1989, 1996).
 Joseph Smith’s Kirtland.
 Salt Lake City, UT: Desert Book.

 Brooks, J. (1982/1992).
 Quicksand and Cactus: A Memoir of the Southern Mormon Frontier, 2nd ed.
 Salt Lake City: Howe Brothers; Logan: Utah State University Press.